willhowes/makers_portfolio_and_notes/week_5.md

 ### Wednesday's Encapsulation Workshop
 * getting visibility - ```console.log()``` it is the equivalent of ```puts``` in ruby (not ```p```).
 It will always return ```undefined```.

+### Callback functions
+* This is a where another function is called from another function.